Review of Living With a Wild God by Barbara Ehrenreich.

 For most of my life I accepted a reality that has been defined by consensus.

 The majority of people rely on the laws of physics for everything, including the determination of someone’s sanity.
 This means things like agreeing that the daytime sky will always be blue (unless there is some kind of obvious natural phenomenon creating temporary colors), acknowledging that there are physical limits to our bodies, and believing that we control every decision we make.

-Most people also recognize that some people do experience altered states of reality, and those include:
+Most people also recognize that some people experience altered states of reality and those include:

 1) issues related to being mentally ill,

 2) potential issues related to the use of drugs and alcohol, and

 3) experiencing events that are usually described as mystical.

 Just about everyone believes they are among those who have a firm grasp of reality.
 This includes knowing that people make the decision, that it is under their control (at least initially), to decide to alter it with drugs or alcohol.
 It includes knowing that things people experience when they are mentally ill, which can include things like hearing voices and experiencing hallucinations, aren’t.
 When someone starts talking about mystical events that involve similar things, it’s no surprise that their sanity is questioned.

 So it makes perfect sense that anyone who believes they have experienced a mystical event would feel extremely uncomfortable about sharing it.
 Imagine having the additional challenge of living in a family of atheists.